 If you can’t see the interior of the attic, you can still check out the exterior.
 One of the most noticeable signs of an asphalt shingle roof that’s starting to go bad is shingles that are curling up.
 You might also notice rotting on asphalt and wooden shingles, and you might also notice missing or broken tiles.

-If the house has a high roof, it might be difficult to see it, but shingle granules in the gutters is another sign that the house likely needs a new roof.
+If the house has a high roof, it might be difficult to see it, but shingle granules in the gutters are another sign that the house likely needs a new roof.
 Finally, damage to the flashing around the chimney is another indicator that there might be water damage in the house and that part of the roof needs repair.

 3. Find Out the Age of the Roof.